English language requirements

 You automatically meet our English language requirements if you fall into one of the following categories:

 You completed a Bachelor's degree at an accredited Dutch academic university, including the University Colleges AUC, UCU, Roosevelt, EUC, UCG, ATLAS, LUC The Hague and UCM.

 You completed a Bachelor's degree in the U.S.A., Canada (with the exception of Québec), U.K, Ireland, Australia or New Zealand.

 You successfully completed one the 'schakelprogramma's' offered at the Faculty of Humanities of the University of Amsterdam.

 What if I do not automatically meet the requirements?

 If you do not fall into one of the above categories, you will need to take an official English language test.
 You will need to organise and finance this test yourself.
 Please upload your test results onto your Personal Service Page under 'English language test'.
 Only upload a test that meets the requirements.
+The Graduate School of Humanities only accepts English language tests taken within the past two years.
 If you fail to meet the English language requirements you will not be allowed to start studying in September.

 English language tests we accept: